exercism/go/concepts/conditionals-switch/about.md

     // do something if age is greater than 20 case age > 30:
     // WARNING: code here will never run.
 If age is greater than 30,
-    // it is also greater than 20, which means only the previous case will run
+    // it is also greater than 20, which means only the previous case will run.
 default:
     // do something else for every other case
 }